-Apply for the 2024-2025 Program Year Today!
+Apply Now for the 2025-2026 Program Year!

 Program Expectations:

-• 32 hours of work a week at a local non-profit partner
+32 hours of work a week at a local non-profit partner

-• Engaging in the building of an intentional community with fellow participants
+Engaging in the building of an intentional community with fellow participants.

 Program Benefits:

-Living Stipend - $425 a month
+Living Stipend - $800 a month

 Health and Wellness Support